Cyrus Christie: International career

 Born in England, Christie was eligible to represent the Republic of Ireland through his grandmother from Dublin.
-In October 2014, Ireland manager Martin O'Neill asked Christie to represent the Republic of Ireland, having been impressed with his performances for Derby at the beginning of the 2013–14 season following his move from Coventry.
+In October 2014, Ireland manager Martin O'Neill asked Christie to represent the Republic of Ireland, having been impressed with his performances for Derby at the beginning of the 2014-15 season following his move from Coventry.
 On 10 November, Christie was called into the Ireland squad for a UEFA Euro 2016 qualifying match against Scotland, and a friendly against the United States.

 On 18 November 2014, Christie made his international debut for Ireland against the United States, in a 4–1 win at the Aviva Stadium, with O'Neill praising his performance.
 He scored his first international goal on his next cap, a 4–0 away win over Gibraltar on 4 September 2015 which was his competitive debut in UEFA Euro 2016 qualifying.
 That 8 October, he played in a victory over world champions Germany in another qualifier, and was praised for his contributions.

+Christie was named as apart of Martin O’Neill’s 23 man squad for Euro 2016.
+Christie remained an unused substitute for all four of Ireland’s games during the tournament.

 Christie scored an own goal on 14 November 2017 as the Irish lost 5–1 at home to Denmark in a 2018 FIFA World Cup qualifying play-off.
 He was subsequently the target of online racist abuse, which the Football Association of Ireland reported to the police.